goto-opensource/smart-prometheus-client/README.md

 ### Example of Metrics Vector

-When using metrics vectors, the type is not the same as the Prometheus standard go client, however the API is the same.
+When using metrics vectors, the type is not the same as the Prometheus standard go client, however the API is a subset of the vector types.
 You can create a interface that will work with both.

 ``` go